Robert Rossen: Work in Hollywood

 In 1945 Rossen joined a picket line against Warner Bros, making an enemy of Jack Warner.
 Rossen signed a contract with an independent production company formed by Hal Wallis, who had previously been Warner Bros.' head of production.
 However Rossen wrote only two full scripts for this company, The Strange Love of Martha Ivers in 1946 and Desert Fury in 1947.
 In The Strange Love of Martha Ivers Rossen used a short story by John Patrick to introduce the main plot, which was set 15 years later and which Rossen wrote.
 The relationship between Rossen and Wallis broke down when Rossen received offers from other production companies.

 Dick Powell had been a crooner but was making a new career as a dramatic actor.
 When Columbia Pictures agreed to make Johnny O'Clock for him in 1947, Powell successfully campaigned for Rossen to direct, and this became Rossen's debut in directing.
 As this crime melodrama proved a modest success, Roberts Productions signed Rossen to direct Abraham Polonsky's script of Body and Soul, described by Bob Thomas as "possibly the best prizefight film ever made."
 Rossen preferred an ending in which the hero wins a boxing match and then is killed by a gangster, but Polonsky insisted on his own ending, in which the hero escapes into obscurity before the fight.
 Following the success of Body and Soul, Rossen formed his own production company and signed with Columbia Pictures a contract that gave him wide autonomy over every second film that he made at the studio.All the King's Men (1949) was based on the novel of the same name by Robert Penn Warren, which in turn was based on the career of politician Huey Long.
 Rossen introduced a new concept, that the defenders of the ordinary people can in turn become the new exploiters.
 As a requirement for his participation in the film, Rossen had to write to Columbia's Harry Cohn saying that he was no longer a Communist Party member.
 Cohn's critiques of the draft of Rossen's script included scrapping a framing structure that was difficult for audiences to follow and several improvements in the relationships and motivations of characters.
 A meeting of the Communist Party in Los Angeles severely criticized the film, and Rossen severed all relations with the Party.
 All the King's Men won the Academy Award for Best Picture, Broderick Crawford won the award for Best Actor and Mercedes McCambridge was honored as Best Supporting Actress.
-Rossen was nominated for an Academy Award for Best Director but lost to Joseph L. Mankiewicz for A Letter to Three Wives.
-Rossen won a Golden Globe for Best Director and the film won the Golden Globe for Best Picture.
+Rossen was nominated for the Academy Award for Best Director but lost to Joseph L. Mankiewicz for A Letter to Three Wives.
+Rossen won the Golden Globe for Best Director and the film won the Golden Globe for Best Picture.
 His next film, The Brave Bulls, was directed in 1950 and released in 1951.
 This was Rossen's last work before the studios blacklisted him.
 New York Times critic Bosley Crowther called this "the best film on bull-fighting yet."